banisterious/obsidian-canvas-roots/README.md

 - **Relayout Command:** Recalculate and restore the optimized genealogical layout with a single command if Canvas nodes are manually rearranged.

+- **Arrow Styling:** Customize relationship visualization with three arrow styles: directed (→) for generational flow, bidirectional (↔) for reciprocal relationships, or undirected (—) for cleaner layouts.
+Configure separately for parent-child and spouse relationships.

 - **Privacy & Obfuscation:** Optional data obfuscation for exports and canvas display.
 Protect PII when sharing family trees publicly, for demonstrations, or for research collaboration while preserving relationship structure.
 Selectively obfuscate all individuals, living persons only, minors only, or combine filters for maximum privacy protection.

 - **World-Building & Organizations:** Beyond genealogy - track fantasy dynasties, corporate succession, institutional evolution, and historical kingdoms.
 Features include visual grouping by house/faction, dual relationship trees (biological vs. political), complex succession rules, co-ruling visualization, and organizational mergers/splits over time.